This Is Not A Drill: Hilary Duff Says A Lizzie McGuire Reboot Could Happen

 A Lizzie McGuire reboot wouldn’t be the first sitcom spinoff to feature the main character as an adult.
 And similar to Raven Baxter (Raven-Symoné) on Raven’s Home, a spinoff of That’s So Raven, Duff thinks that her character would be experiencing motherhood.

-"I don't think she's a mom yet, but she might be getting there soon," Duff said.
+"I don't think she's a mum yet, but she might be getting there soon," Duff said.

 She didn’t say anything about who Lizzie’s partner would be in this reboot, but we all know it’d be Gordo.
 Miranda (Lalaine) would be nearby, and Lizzie and Kate (Ashlie Brillault) might even be friends now too.
 Anything could happen, according to Duff.